-Marshall Gold Discovery State Historic Park Loop Trail is a 3.2 mile moderately trafficked loop trail located near Coloma, CA that features beautiful wild flowers and is rated as moderate.
+Marshall Gold Discovery State Historic Park Loop Trail is a 3.2 mile moderately trafficked loop trail located near Coloma, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from February until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash